gvwilson/sensibleadventures/coriandel/coriandel.md

 I heard a new weight in his voice.
 Some people say the royal collar makes the hair of its wearer go white in an instant, but that is a lie.
 The changes are all inside.
-The Oro who did a handstand in Gandan as I gallopped through the streets to impress a girl he had not yet even spoken to was gone.
+The Oro who did a handstand in Gandan as I galloped through the streets to impress a girl he had not yet even spoken to was gone.

 "My life to serve you, my emir," I said.